 SB 1 provides a significant infusion of funding for public transit, including formula-based and competitive funding.
-The State Transit Assistance (STA) program, the state's flexible transit funding program which may be used for capital or operating purposes, would be boosted by approximately \$250 million per year from an increase in the diesel sales tax rate of 3.5 percent, though actual revenues will depend on the price of diesel fuel.
+The State Transit Assistance (STA) program, the state's flexible transit funding program which may be used for capital or operating purposes, would be boosted by approximately \$250 million per year from an increase in the diesel sales tax rate of 3.5 percent.
 These funds would augment the existing STA program and would not be subject to additional requirements or conditions.
 MTC estimates the Bay Area would receive approximately \$70 million more per year in revenue-based STA funds and \$24 million more per year in population-based funds.

-Another \$105 million per year would also be distributed using the STA formula but would be limited largely to capital improvements focused on modernizing transit vehicles and facilities.
+Another \$105 million per year derived from a new Transportation Improvement Fee (TIF) would also be distributed using the STA formula but would be limited largely to capital improvements focused on modernizing transit vehicles and facilities.
 The Bay Area would receive approximately \$39 million per year total from this capital-only component, including \$29 million in revenue-based STA funds and \$10 million more per year in population-based funds.
-Recipient transit agencies must submit documentation to Caltrans listing proposed projects and detailing expenditures.
-This would be funded through a \$350 million inflation-adjusted set-aside of revenues generated from the new Transportation Improvement Fee (TIF) - STA would receive 30% of the set-aside and the rest would supplement the competitive Transit and Intercity Rail Capital Program (TIRCP).
-Finally, the bill provides a one-time TIRCP infusion as well as new funding for intercity and commuter rail, as described below.
+Finally, the bill provides a substantial one-time infusion and an annual supplement to the competitive Transit and Intercity Rail Capital Program (TIRCP), as well as new funding for intercity and commuter rail, as described below.